bulletproof-ninja/delta/README.md

 ## Design principles

 - Non-blocking code, `Future` based API.
 - Pluggable architecture.
 Storage and messaging are implementation neutral.
-With multiple supported implementations, is easier to use with existing infrastructure.
+With multiple supported implementations, it's easier to use with existing infrastructure.
 Current implementations:
   - Storage:
     - Generic JDBC, with MySQL, and PostgreSQL adaptations.
+Custom adaptions are straightforward.
     - MongoDB
     - Cassandra
   - Messaging:
     - Redis Pub/Sub
     - Hazelcast Topic
 - No third-party dependencies (except for storage/messaging implementations)
 - Minimally invasive.
 Large degree of freedom in implementation.
 Uses type classes instead of inheritance.
+No annotation hell.
 - Fast, scalable.
 Written for very large data sets; supports both horizontal and vertical scaling.
 - Customizable.
 Attempts to provide sane defaults, but enables high degree of customization.